doriantaylor/rb-forget-passwords/README.md

 (`/logged-out` for current device; `/logged-out-all` for all devices), which can be completely static.
-Boilerplate for these states is included in the distribution and can be retrieved by running `lazyauth-cli extract --static`.
+Boilerplate for these states is included in the distribution and can be retrieved by running `forgetpw extract --static`.
 The URLs of these resources can naturally be overridden in the configuration file.

 > Out of an abundance of prudence I should also remark that to